OakvilleDynamics/2024-Robot/README.md

 # Oakville Dynamics Cresendo 2024 Robot

-A template for FRC robots using GradleRIO and WPILib.
+The source code for our 2024 FRC Robot for Cresendo.
 Prepackaged with GitHub Actions for CI/CD, Qodana for static analysis, CodeQL for static analysis and security scanning, Spotless for code formatting, and Gradle Validation for validating the Gradle wrapper.

 ## Build Status